pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/_index.md

   - /get-started/
 ---

-Pulumi is a [universal infrastructure as code](/what-is/what-is-infrastructure-as-code/) platform that allows you to use familiar programming languages and tools to build, deploy, and manage cloud infrastructure.
+Pulumi is an [infrastructure as code](/what-is/what-is-infrastructure-as-code/) platform that allows you to use familiar programming languages and tools to build, deploy, and manage cloud infrastructure.

 Pulumi is free, [open source](https://github.com/pulumi/pulumi), and optionally pairs with the [Pulumi Cloud](/docs/intro/pulumi-cloud/) to make managing infrastructure secure, reliable, and hassle-free.